stran9elet/file_sharing/README.md

 Also, each node periodically rechecks which keys it is responsible for storing.
 It does that by executing FIND_NODE to find the global k-closest nodes to a given key.
 If he gets his own node id in response, then he continues to store that key, as well as issues a store instruction for other k closest nodes to store that key as well. otherwise it drops tha key.
 (This also helps with redistribution of the keys if a node abruptly left the network without telling its neighbors).
 It would also help if this node could notify the actual k nodes then, so they don't have to check whether they need to store the key or not.

 how does kademlia handle collisions of nodes

+But for now, for keeping things simple, when a new node joins, it is gonna broadcast its id and ip in the whole network.

+Tradeoff- iterating over whole routing table instead of just 1 bucket to improve accuracy but decrease speed